Legal 500 Leading Firm 2026 / The Time Best Law Firms 2026 / 40+ Years of Expert Legal Practice in London

 Where potential legal claims arise between parties, one of the critical barriers to raising a claim is the application of statutory or contractual limitation periods, which bar any claims made after the expiry date.
 Depending on the cause of action of the claim, different statutory limits will prevent a claim being brought upon their expiry.

-Contact our Dispute Resolution Solicitors in Mayfair and throughout London
+Contact Our Dispute Resolution Solicitors in Mayfair and Throughout London

 Lewis Nedas Law holds over 40 years of corporate litigation experience with both domestic and international clients in a broad range of matters, including ADR mechanisms as a means of reaching out-of-court settlement.
-For expert advice from our Dispute Resolution Solicitors, please get in touch.

-One of the key purposes of using ADR to resolve a cross-border dispute is reciprocity.
 In accordance with the 1958 New York Convention, of which over 150 states are signatory, arbitration decisions are enforceable in domestic courts, which is not necessarily the case with domestic judicial decisions.
-With regard to Mediation, reciprocity in enforcement is provided through the United Kingdom’s (current) membership of the EU, with the Mediation Directive allowing for settlements to be recognised across EU member states.

-What are the benefits of ADR in cross-border disputes?
+What Are the Benefits of ADR in Cross-Border Disputes?

 Among the advantages of ADR is the freedom of parties to choose: